Scientific Notation

 Let's take a look at a couple of examples of numbers written in scientific notation and rewrite them in expanded form.

-scientific notation example
+Scientific notation example

 Now, let's look at a few examples in expanded form and rewrite them in scientific notation.

-So, how are you feeling about scientific notation when the power of 10 is positive?
-It gets easier as you practice a little more, I promise!
 Are you ready to look at a few problems where the power of 10 is negative?
 Don't worry - same process, we're just going to move the decimal in a different direction!

 If you studied the lesson on negative exponents, then you learned that when you raise a whole number to a negative power, it results in a fraction because you take the recipocal.

 And... we all know that proper fractions have a smaller value than whole numbers.
-So, when we work with powers of 10 to a negative power, we are going to be working with very small numbers!
+So, when we work with powers of 10 to a negative power, we are going to be working with very small numbers.

 TIP: